 SMPC is a core event within SACT's Strategic Engagement Campaign.
 Its target audience consists of CHODs of NATO, Partnership for Peace (PfP), Mediterranean Dialogue (MD), Istanbul Cooperation Initiative (ICI) and Partners across the Globe (PatG), and informs them about NATO's transformational efforts.
-By creating a common understanding amongst a wide array of Partners and members of the Alliance alike, the intent of SMPC is to facilitate the exchange of ideas regarding transformation throughout the trans-Atlantic community.
+By creating a common understanding amongst a wide array of partners and members of the Alliance alike, the intent of SMPC is to facilitate the exchange of ideas regarding transformation throughout the trans-Atlantic community.

 SACT will take the findings from SMPC to craft best military advice regarding NATO's transformational efforts.

-The conference consisted of two major parts:
+The conference consists of two major parts: CHODs Day and Workshops.

 The CHODs Day: